Phozel/CTIG_group5/Assets/Scripts/AudioScripts/README_AUDIO.txt

 // AudioManager.Instance.PlayAtPosition("Explosion", transform.position);
 //

-All scripts for the audio were generated using ChatGPT
+All scripts for the audio were co-created by ChatGPT and then modified by me to fit the project's needs.